simncg/ds4a_learning_team_21/README.md

 We obtained data both at the annual and quarterly level

 - Balance Sheet Data:
+  - Symbol (VARCHAR): The unique identifier or ticker symbol for the publicly traded company.
   - Year (DATE):
     - If it is the annual data, the year in which the data was recorded.
   - Quarter (DATE):